oracle/graalpython/docs/user/PythonStandaloneBinaries.md

 ## Embedding GraalPy in Java Applications

-Suppose now we wanted to distribute our `my_script.py` script as a Jar that can run on any GraalVM that includes GraalPy.
+Suppose now we wanted to distribute our `my_script.py` script as a JAR that can run on any GraalVM that includes GraalPy.
 To prepare such a Java project, the `standalone` GraalPy tool has another command:

 ```